jazz-community/jazz-plugin-maven-archetype/README.md

 1. Clone this repository: `git clone https://github.com/jazz-community/jazz-plugin-maven-archetype.git`
 2. Run the setup script
-    * Windows Powershell: `.\setup.ps1 -g org.siemens.example`
+    * Windows Powershell: `.\setup.ps1 -g org.jazzcommunity.example`
     * Linux: `./setup.sh`
 3. Three consecutive successful maven build cycles should run.
-4. Inside the target folder, there should now be a folder named `com.siemens.example.parent` with the example service structure.
+4. Inside the target folder, there should now be a folder named `com.jazzcommunity.example.parent` with the example service structure.
-5. You can now run `mvn package` from inside the `target/com.siemens.example.parent` folder to build the example service plugin.
+5. You can now run `mvn package` from inside the `target/com.jazzcommunity.example.parent` folder to build the example service plugin.

 ## Bootstrapping a new jazz service using this archetype
 Using paramters when running the automated setup, a new service can be created with proper package declaration, groupId and names already set.
 Passing the right parameters will allow you to get coding right away.
 In this example, I will demonstrate how to create a service with the groupId `org.company.example`, a version of `0.0.1` and a service named `GitHubExampleService`.

 1. Clone this repository: `git clone https://github.com/jazz-community/jazz-plugin-maven-archetype.git`
 2. Run the setup script, but this time passing values to all parameters (chose your own values, short parameters are available):
-    * Windows Powershell: `.\setup.ps1 -group org.siemens.example -version 0.0.1 -serviceName GitHubExampleService`
+    * Windows Powershell: `.\setup.ps1 -group org.jazzcommunity.example -version 0.0.1 -serviceName GitHubExampleService`
-    * Linux: `./setup.sh --group com.siemens.example --serviceName GitHubExampleService --version 0.0.1`
+    * Linux: `./setup.sh --group com.jazzcommunity.example --serviceName GitHubExampleService --version 0.0.1`
-3. As above, this will place a plugin folder structure called `org.siemens.example.parent` in the target folder.
+3. As above, this will place a plugin folder structure called `org.jazzcommunity.example.parent` in the target folder.
 4. Copy this folder to wherever you want to work on your plugin.
 5. Run `mvn package` to build the plugin files required to run the plugin as a service from this location, or run `mvn install` to make the package available in your maven repository.